-After an extensive municipal approval process over the last 18 years, Pittsford Canalside Properties (PCP) has spent years working closely with the Village of Pittsford's Historic Preservation Board, Planning Board, and Board of Trustees to completely redesign the architecture so that it accurately reflects the Historic Canal Commercial character that is featured throughout the Village of Pittsford.
+After an extensive municipal approval process over the last 16 years, Pittsford Canalside Properties (PCP) has spent the last 2 years working closely with the Village of Pittsford's Historic Preservation Board, Planning Board, and Board of Trustees to completely redesign the architecture so that it accurately reflects the Historic Canal Commercial character that is featured throughout the Village of Pittsford.
+Since the beginning of the project in 2007, the Village leadership has been supportive of COMIDA assistance, and such assistance has always been contemplated in our financial planning.